Skip navigation

 At the completion of the proposed project, we will augment the competitiveness of Mississippi in biomedical research by improving the biomedical infrastructure at undergraduate institutions and training of students.

-• Prime Sponsor: U.S. Dept of Health and Human Services
+• Prime Sponsor: National Institute of Child Health and Human Development (NICHD), National Institutes of Health (NIH)

 Abstract